Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 But that’s not all: the function also takes an optional input for entity properties.

-### A. Optional Properties for Targetting
+### A. Optional Properties for Targeting

 Most entities on which we run feature flags have properties: sessions have browser types, users have loyalty status, corporate clients have a number of employees, videos have close-caption available or not, sport teams have a league, etc. If you want to decide how a feature flag behaves, or whether an experiment is ran on a certain entity based on those, you need to send that information too.
-When assigning entities, you can pass that additional information through `subject_attributes`: an optional dictionnary that details entity properties.
+When assigning entities, you can pass that additional information through `subject_attributes`: an optional dictionary that details entity properties.

 For example, if the entity is a customer session ,`subject_attributes` might look like this:
   `{country:"Andorra", loyalty:"Gold", browser_type:"Mozilla", device_type:"Macintosh",